Skip to Content

 United States market expansion forges ahead

-After fully recovering from a late 2023 downturn, the US market expanded further in the second quarter of 2024.
-While small- and mid-cap equities saw negative returns, the outsize positive performance of large-cap stocks drove the expansion.
+After fully recovering from a late 2023 downturn, the US market expanded further in the third quarter of 2024.
+Unlike the previous quarter, small- and mid-cap equities saw gains, showing a broadening of the market expansion.
+Large-cap stocks saw gains as well, but to a lesser extent.

 Chart showing historical expansions, downturns, and recoveries in the US stock market.